 A perfectly designed process for producing ethanol from ethylene would be the catalytic hydration method developed based on direct hydration technology.
 This method has very fewer bottleneck factors when compared to other methods like indirect hydration technology.
 Direct catalytic hydration method posses optimized energy consumption and material balance.
 Equipments used in catalytic hydration are lesser than the old process in practice.

-Petrochemical industry that has high source of ethylene stock prefer to select this method.
+A petrochemical industry that has a high source of ethylene stock prefer to select this method.
 Ethylene with 95% concentration is the best raw material quality that this process can handle.
 Designing a plant that handles catalytic hydration has high scope in modern continuous processes.
-Project of ethanol production has much more important in most petrochemical industries due to its growing demand in the international market.
+The project of ethanol production has much more important in most petrochemical industries due to its growing demand in the international market.
 Engineers who can improve the existing process and bring out high performance by rectifying the problems are in demand for a process industry.

 Process description of catalytic hydration of ethylene:

-Catalyst like diatomaceous earth will support the phosphoric acid.
-The surface of diatomaceous earth is coated with phosphoric acid so that it acts as acid catalyst.
+A catalyst like diatomaceous earth will support the phosphoric acid.
+The surface of diatomaceous earth is coated with phosphoric acid so that it acts as an acid catalyst.
 The concentration of H3PO4 should be around 85-90%.

-Water is vaporised and added to the vapours of ethylene at pressure 65-70 atm and than heated to the reaction temperature 300 oC.
+Water is vaporised and added to the vapours of ethylene at pressure 65-70 atm and then heated to the reaction temperature 300 oC.
 The reactant mixture is fed to the reaction tower from top.
-Catalyst solution of H3PO4 is also fed to the top of the tower as make up when required only.
-The concurrent flow pass through the packing material of catalyst and following reaction take place.
+A catalyst solution of H3PO4 is also fed to the top of the tower as makeup when required only.
+The concurrent flow pass through the packing material of catalyst and following reaction takes place.